-Prior to her tenure on the Freeholder Board, Mayor Angulo served on the Cherry Hill Township Council.
+Prior to her tenure on the Board of Commissioners, Mayor Angulo served on the Cherry Hill Township Council.
 At the time of her election in 2010, she became the first Korean-American woman to hold elected office in New Jersey.
 Angulo also served as a member of the Cherry Hill Zoning Board of Adjustments and the Human Relations Advisory Committee.
 Additionally, she is an alumnus of the Asian Pacific American Institute for Congressional Studies Leadership Academy and a volunteer member at the Food Bank of South Jersey.
 Most recently, she was featured in the publication: Korean Americans Who Have Empowered the Korean-American Community (Min, Pyong Gap 2014).

 Mayor Angulo received her Bachelors of Science degree in Biology from Wilkes University, and a Post Baccalaureate in Cytogenetics from Thomas Jefferson University.
 Professionally, she has worked as a genetic researcher at the University of Pennsylvania, and has held sales and marketing positions in the pharmaceutical and biotech industries.
 She is also experienced in commercial real estate management and redevelopment.